razonyang/hugo-theme-bootstrap/exampleSite/content/docs/migration/index.md

 <!--more-->

+> If you're not sure how to upgrade, see the [Upgradation]({{< ref "/docs/getting-started/upgradation" >}}) guide.

 ## v1.0

+> The older UI design are freezen on `v0` branch that only accepts bug fixes.
+You can keep using the older UI design with that branch.

+### Dependencies

+- Bumped Bootstrap from `v5.1` to `v5.2`.

+### UI

+- Removed the setting panel from top app bar.
+- Added the social links on top app bar.
+- Placed Docs navigation toggle on top app bar on small screen.

 ### Layouts

 - Removed `layouts/_default/archive.html`, please replace the `layout = archive` with `layout = archives` in front matter.
+- Renamed `layouts/partials/docs/catalog.html` to `layouts/partials/docs/nav.html`.

 ### SCSS

 - Deprecated `$variable-prefix`, please use `$prefix` instead.
-- Use Bootstrap built-in CSS variables instead of previous theme-defined CSS variables.
+- Use Bootstrap built-in CSS variables instead of theme-defined CSS variables.